Eric Stults: Atlanta Braves

 On January 29, 2015, Stults signed a minor league deal with the Atlanta Braves.
 The team announced that Stults had made the Opening Day roster on April 4.
 Stults struggled to a 1–4 record and 5.36 ERA before he was replaced in the rotation by Williams Pérez on May 20.
 Due to Alex Wood's illness, Stults made one final start for the team just two days later against the Milwaukee Brewers.
 He pitched 3 2/3 innings, yielding three hits, five walks, and seven runs.

 Los Angeles Dodgers (second stint)

 On May 27, 2015, he was traded to the Los Angeles Dodgers (with Alberto Callaspo, Ian Thomas and Juan Jaime) in exchange for Juan Uribe and Chris Withrow.
 The Dodgers promptly designated him for assignment.
 He cleared waivers and accepted an outright assignment to the Double-A Tulsa Drillers on May 30.
-He made eight starts (and two relief appearances) for Tulsa and six starts for the AAA Oklahoma City Dodgers and was 6–5 with a 3.30 ERA.
+Stults made eight starts (and two relief appearances) for Tulsa and six starts for the Triple-A Oklahoma City Dodgers and was 6–5 with a 3.30 ERA.
 He elected free agency on October 13.